The lower central series of a right-angled Artin group: Lie algebras from central filtrations

 \begin{lemma} Let $x,y,z$ be elements of $G$.
 Then the following identities hold:

 As well as the Witt--Hall identity: \end{lemma}

-The reader should be aware that the above equations are different to those that occur in many group theory text books; the commutation and conjugation convention we use is set up for left, rather than right, actions.
-The Witt--Hall identity implies the following theorem:
+The reader should be aware that the above equations are different to those that occur in many group theory text books; the commutation and conjugation conventions we use are set up for left, rather than right, actions.
+The Witt--Hall identity implies the following `3 subgroup' theorem:

 \begin{theorem}[Hall, 1933] Let $X,Y$ and $Z$ be three normal subgroups of $G$.
 Then \end{theorem}